How to de-ice your car properly, without damaging the windscreen

 Don’t use any other tools to scrape away ice than a specialist ice scraper.
 They aren’t expensive and available from pretty much every supermarket in the winter.
 Using anything else could cause result in scratching the windscreen.

-Don’t Forget about the roof:
+Don’t forget about the roof:

 This one may seem strange at first, but if you wake to a heavy blanket of snow one morning, don’t forget to clear the now off the roof – as it can come off and hit the car behind you when moving at high speeds.